 How can the Service be accessed? - Who to Contact?

 Referrals are made through the child's school, or parents can contact their child's school and ask to be contacted by their PSO.
 PSO's usually discuss referrals with schools in the first instance, but may be contacted directly by parents where there is a need for support, for example, when their child is not attending school or they need advice with regard to a school issue.
 PSOs are there to be the link between home and school.

-Additional concerns can be discussed with Cara Huggins - System Leader for Behaviour and Attendance.
+Additional concerns can be discussed with Cara Huggins - Lead Officer for Attendance

 Tel: 01437 775022